deckr41/nvim/README.md

 ## Thoughts

 :godmode: **Unblockr Mode**
-Use LLM suggestions when you're stuck or to save yourself a web search without breaking flow.
-Avoid relying on it for all the things all the time; give yourself a few seconds, a few minutes, or if you're having a good day, a few hours. *tab-coding* can be detrimental if used without patience and understanding—it can turn into something akin to *doom-scrolling*.
+Use LLM suggestions when stuck, saving yourself a web search without breaking flow.
+Avoid relying on it for all the things all the time; give yourself a few seconds, minutes, even hours :scream:. *Tab-coding* can be detrimental without patience and understanding - risking a *doom-scrolling* effect.

 :construction: **Prompt Engineering**
 Create and iterate over `commands`, a combination of `system_prompt`, `prompt`,